| | |

 • Cheese: Sprinkle shredded cheddar cheese on top before serving.

-• Chili Powder: Add ½ teaspoon of chili powder (or more if you like) for a kick of heat.
+• Chilli Powder: Add ½ teaspoon of chilli powder (or more if you like) for a kick of heat.

-• Lentils: Stir 1 cup of cooked lentils with the peas for added protein.
+• Lentils: Stir 1 cup of cooked or canned lentils with the peas for added protein.

 • Mushrooms: Add 1 cup of sliced mushrooms with the peas.